feathery-org/feathery-react/README.md

 ```

 ## API Guide
-The following is an example React functional component that leverages the Feathery API.
+The following is an example React component that uses the Feathery library.
 ```JavaScript
 import { Feathery } from 'feathery-react-client-sdk';